slatedocs/slate/source/includes/api/_shift.md

 #### Response

 On success, an `id` attribute will provide the identifier for the new shift.
-When creating a series of repeating shifts, the `id` returned will be the first shift in the series.
+When creating a series of repeating shifts, the `id` returned will be an array of identifiers, one id for each of the shifts created in the series.

 ### shift.delete